marceloqla/EnsemblRESTEndpoint/README.md

 For installing other requirements.

 # Usage:
-Please start up the server using:
+Please start the Django server using:

 "python3 manage.py runserver"